RattleyCooper/fsigs/README.md

 # fsigs

 Common file signatures as constants.
+Used in [cuttle](https://github.com/RattleyCooper/cuttle)

 ## Example